Weakly Supervised Disentangled Generative Causal Representation Learning: Problem setting

 \subsection{Supervised regularizer}

-To guarantee disentanglement, we incorporate supervision when training the BGM, following the similar idea in \citet{locatello2019disentangling} but with a different formulation.
-Specifically, let $\xi\in\bbR^{m}$ be the underlying factors of $x$, and $y_i$ be some continuous or discrete observation of the underlying factor $\xi_i$ satisfying $\xi_i=\bbE(y_i|x)$ for $i=1,\dots,m$.
+To guarantee disentanglement, we incorporate supervision when training the BGM.
+The first part of supervision consists of a certain number of annotated labels of the ground-truth factors, following the similar idea in \citet{locatello2019disentangling} but with a different formulation.
+We leverage another part of supervision on the graph structure of the factors, which will be discussed in Section~\ref{sec:learn_a}.
+Specifically, let $\xi\in\bbR^{m}$ be the underlying ground-truth factors of interests of data $x$, following distribution $p_\xi$, and $[y]_i$ be some continuous or discrete annotated observation of the $i$-th underlying factor $[\xi]_i$, satisfying $[\xi]_i=\bbE([y]_i|x)$ for $i=1,\dots,m$.
+For example, in the case of human face images, $[y]_1$ can be the binary label indicating whether a person is young or not, and $[\xi]_1=\mathbb{E}([y]_1|x)=\bbP([y]_1=1|x)$ is the probability of being young given one image $x$.